 - Using a Stoplight Management Approach (Edutopia.org)

-Post a green button on the classroom door: Students know they should have their phones turned on (either silenced or set on vibrate) and placed face up in ready position to use throughout the
+Post a green button on the classroom door: Students know they should have their phones turned on (either silenced or set on vibrate) and placed face up in ready position to use.

 - Create A Cell Phone Jail (TeachThought.com)